Natzkiiii/PyLibInstaller/README.md

 # Python Library Installer (PyLibInst)
 This repository contains a script to automatically install a list of required Python libraries using `pip`.

+NOTE: This code may be used, provided that it is explicitly stated in the description that the code was created by me.

 ## Requirements

 - Python 3.x